Canada’s governor general resigns after harassment report

 Prime Minister Justin Trudeau appointed Payette, a former astronaut, to the role in 2017.

-Trudeau’s office hired an independent consulting firm in September to investigate after the Canadian Broadcasting Corporation reported on a toxic work place environment.
+His office hired an independent consulting firm last September to investigate after the Canadian Broadcasting Corporation reported on a toxic work place environment.

 The CBC reports alleged that Payette belittled and publicly humiliated employees, reducing some to tears or prompting them to quit.

+“Everyone has a right to a healthy and safe work environment, at all times and under all circumstances.
+It appears this was not always the case at the Office of the Secretary to the Governor General,” Payette said.

+“Tensions have arisen at Rideau Hall over the past few months and for that, I am sorry,”

-The governor general also gives royal assent to Canadian laws.
+The governor general is a non-partisan role and has constitutional duties that include swearing in the prime minister, Cabinet ministers and the chief justice of Canada.
+The governor general is also the commander-in-chief and gives royal assent to Canadian laws.

-Queen Elizabeth II is head of state in Canada, a member of the British Commonwealth of former colonies, though Canadians are somewhat indifferent to the monarchy and the governor general.
+Queen Elizabeth II is head of state in Canada, a member of the British Commonwealth of former colonies, though Canadians are mostly indifferent to the monarchy and the governor general.

+Shortly after Payette was appointed, it emerged that she’d been charged with second-degree assault while living in Maryland in 2011.
+She called the charged unfounded, and it has since been expunged.
+She was also involved in a fatal hit-and-run accident that same year.
+The case was closed without charges after a police investigation.

+The incidents raised questions about how thoroughly she had been vetted for the job.

 New U.S. President Joe Biden said this week that if any of his appointees treat a colleague with disrespect, he will fire them “on the spot.”
 He said that mindset had been missing in President Donald Trump’s White House.